 With more than 95,000 members, the American Association of Nurse Practitioners is a community of clinicians who assess, diagnose and treat acute and chronic diseases as well as counsel, coordinate care and educate patients regarding their illnesses.
 Nurse practitioners bring a comprehensive perspective to health care.

 ACLM is the medical professional society providing quality education and certification to those dedicated to the clinical and worksite practice of evidence-based lifestyle medicine as the foundation of a transformed and sustainable health care system.
 ACLM educates, equips, empowers and supports its members to provide evidence-based lifestyle medicine as the first treatment option in clinical practice and worksite settings.
 ACLM members are united in their desire to identify and eradicate the root cause of disease, and restore health.

 The Foundation for Physical Medicine and Rehabilitation’s mission is to enhance health, function and quality of life for individuals with disability through education and research in the field of physical medicine and rehabilitation.

-NASS is a multidisciplinary medical organization dedicated to fostering the highest quality, ethical, value- and evidence-based spine care through education, research and advocacy.
+The North American Spine Society (NASS) is a multidisciplinary medical organization dedicated to fostering the highest quality, ethical, value- and evidence-based spine care through education, research and advocacy.
 The NASS Exercise Committee is a multidisciplinary committee charged with evaluating and consolidating all existing NASS exercise-related publications.
 The Exercise Committee strives to educate spine care providers and patients about the important role exercise can play in promoting spine health and reducing back pain.

 The Preventive Cardiovascular Nurses Association (PCNA) is the leading nursing organization dedicated to preventing and managing cardiovascular disease through assessing risk, facilitating lifestyle changes, and guiding individuals to achieve treatment goals.